open-imx/imxIcons/README.md

 By transforming complex IMX data into clear visual representations, **imxIcons** enhances user experiences across applications in the railway sector.
 These icons help streamline the visualization of railway data across various tools and applications, improving the accessibility and user-friendliness of IMX data.

-*This is a personal project and therefore no responsibility for the functionality, accuracy, or usage of this library / api.*
+*This is a personal project and therefore no responsibility for the functionality, accuracy, or usage of this library.*

 ## Features
 - [X] Get IMX icons by giving a object path and a set of properties.
-- [X] Return svg icon by name or url
+- [X] Return SVG icon by name or url
-- [X] Get svg icon by url
-- [X] QGIS SVG icons
+- [X] SVG QGIS support

 ### Backlog and Roadmap
 <a href="https://github.com/orgs/open-imx/projects/4/" target="_blank">https://github.com/orgs/open-imx/projects/4/</a>